Summary & Guidelines

 3. From 23 weeks gestation to the end of gestation, there are three rare situations that instigate a need to terminate a pregnancy, via abortion or early delivery.
 When we say rare, we mean rare.
 Contrary to what some people are taught to believe, later abortions are a rare and serious occurrence—not a cavalier choice.
 According to the CDC, over three-fourths (77.7%) of abortions are performed before the 10th-week gestation; over nine-tenths (92.2%) of abortions are performed before the second trimester (aka before the 14th-week gestation); and nearly all (more than 99%) of abortions are performed before the 22nd-week gestation.
 The three rare situations that may necessitate the need for pregnancy termination after 22 weeks gestation are:

 Mother’s health crisis: heart disease, lung disease, poor kidney function, uncontrolled diabetes, cancer, autoimmune conditions, blood-clotting disorders, severe depression/suicidal tendencies, and pregnancy complications like incomplete miscarriage/stillbirth, preeclampsia/eclampsia, chorioamnionitis, placenta accreta, placental abruption, etc. -> Preference is early delivery, but abortion is permitted to safeguard the mother’s life and health.

 Thank you so much for reading RespectPeople.org, and many more thanks for your dedication to ending the abortion debate in a respectful way.

-If you like Respect People, please click "Support The Mission!" below to learn about how you can help Respect People; if you didn't like Respect People, please click "Send us a message!" and tell us, in a respectful way, what you didn't like and why.
+If you like Respect People, please click "Be The Change!" below; if you didn't like Respect People, please click "Send us a message!" and tell us, in a respectful way, what you didn't like and why.
 We're curious to know, and we believe your opinion matters!
 If you believe you have evidence and/or valid logic that contradicts a claim on this website, we are willing to consider making a content correction, so please, kindly let us know!
 Feel free to also send us a message to let us know if there was something on our website that you really liked!
 We'd love to hear from you!